-Table 4 Housing supply and requirement
+Table 4 Housing supply and requirement (as of 31st August 2024)

-Туре Number of dwellings (net) Comments Overall housing target 2020-2040 20,200 1,010 dwellings per year for 2020-2040 Existing housing supply (9) 11,378 Commitments (sites with permission not expired), sites with resolution to grant planning approval and remaining Local Plan housing allocations
+Туре Number of dwellings (net) Comments Overall housing target 2020-2040 20,200 1,010 dwellings per year for 2020-2040 Existing housing supply (7) 11,612 Commitments (sites with permission not expired), sites with resolution to grant planning approval and remaining Local Plan housing allocations Net supply from new allocations 8,588 New housing allocations to meet the requirement Net new dwellings per annum from new allocations 429

-Туре Number of dwellings (net) Comments Net supply from new allocations 8,822 New housing allocations to meet the Net new dwellings per annum from new allocations 441 requirement
+4.40 An allowance of 60 dwellings per year on small windfall sites (sites not identified in the Local Plan) is based on past delivery.
+The overall housing supply includes a flexibility allowance to ensure choice and a buffer against non-delivery.

-- 3.37 An allowance of 60 dwellings per year on small windfall sites (sites not identified in the Local Plan) is based on past delivery.
-The overall housing supply includes a flexibility allowance to ensure choice and a buffer against non-delivery. - 3.38 The council will take a proactive approach to ensuring the delivery of its housing supply and new permissions.
+4.41 The council will take a proactive approach to ensuring the delivery of its housing supply and new permissions.
 This will include maximising brownfield land opportunities and regularly monitoring consents which have not started and identifying an action plan to assist in the delivery of stalled and not started sites.
 This approach seeks to avoid the alternative of speculative development and shows commitment to ensuring everyone has a safe and affordable home.

-Figure 9: Housing in Lilleshall
+Figure 8: Housing in Allscott Meads